mmaico/Kademlia/README.md

    - Create tests for auto refresh
    - Create tests for "save state"
    - Create tests for routing table
-   - Remove the package simulations, after all tests are implemented 2 - Create implementation for the gRPC Kad Server
+   - Remove the package simulations, after all tests are implemented 2 - Adding LOG4J
+3 - Create implementation for the gRPC Kad Server
-3 - Adding levelDB for save state (content data and maybe routing table)
+4 - Adding levelDB for save state (content data and maybe routing table)

+####JoshuaKissoon todo
+- Improve multi-threading system (the gRPC implementation solve this problem) -- I think server is slow in handling requests because the listen method runs in a single thread.
+  --- Listen() method should create a new thread to handle every incoming request.
+- KadStatistician (i'll make this improvement and add log4j) -- Let the statistician keep track of failed get requests!